Author Archives: kathrynwelds

 Edward Deci – Richard Ryan

-Three additional elements are essential to goal achievement, suggested University of Rochester’s Edward L. Deci and Richard M. Ryan:
+Three additional elements contribute to goal achievement, suggested University of Rochester’s Edward L. Deci and Richard M. Ryan:

 • Competence,